 Processing influences both flavor and footprint:

-• Washed coffee: produces a cleaner, more consistent cup but requires more water and responsible wastewater management.
+A cleaner, more consistent cup, but requires more water and responsible wastewater management.

-• Honey or pulped natural: a middle ground, where some mucilage remains, lowering water use versus fully washed and adding fruit sweetness.
+A middle ground—some mucilage remains, lowering water use versus fully washed and adding fruit sweetness.

 From an environmental standpoint, both well-managed washed coffee and carefully executed natural processing can be responsible; the key is how water, pulp, and waste are handled at the mill.